seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 gods.
 Make the meat be beloved more than the man
 that gives it.
 Let no assembly of twenty be without
 a score of villains: if there sit twelve women at
-the table, let a dozen of them be–as they are.
+the table, let a dozen of them be--as they are.
 The
-rest of your fees, O gods–the senators of Athens,
+rest of your fees, O gods--the senators of Athens,
-together with the common lag of people–what is
+together with the common lag of people--what is
 amiss in them, you gods, make suitable for
 destruction.
 For these my present friends, as they
 are to me nothing, so in nothing bless them, and to